djseth-81/Maritime-Dashboard/README.md

 - http://127.0.0.1:8000/redoc is an alternative of the above
 - http://127.0.0.1:8000/ is the listening server

+# main.py

+Handles GET requests made to localhost:8000.
+Uses DBOperator to retrive basic information from interfacing with the PostGIS example database "NYC Census Data".

 # DBOperator
 DBOperator is a basic Object meant to strictly operate on PostGIS tables.
 It only performs very basic SQL queries right now.